 Downtown Bruno as Harvey Wippleman continued to ply his trade as manager of heels when joining the WWF.

-Additionally, Harlem Knights, a heel tandem who went on to become Men on a Mission (Mo and Mabel) in the WWF, infused rap tunes and wrestling when they became babyfaces in the WWF.
+Additionally, Harlem Knights, a heel tandem who became Men on a Mission (Mo and Mabel) in the WWF, infused rap tunes and wrestling when they became babyfaces in the WWF.

 Never seeing a blowoff match between Jerry Lawler and Vince McMahon is largely considered a missed opportunity.
-We can only speculate what the gate for that would have been in Memphis.
+We can only speculate what the gate would have been in Memphis!

 Nonetheless, the first appearance of Mr. McMahon’s character forever changed the way we thought heels could be portrayed.
 It really did turn sports entertainment on its head, and once again, Memphis was the epicenter.